-- 4. The DfE is currently intervening in 21 councils judged to be inadequate by Ofsted, 25% of the total number of councils that have been inspected so far under Ofsted's tougher Single Inspection Framework, introduced The Board commissioned a piece of work analysing the outcomes of all Ofsted Single Inspection Framework (SIF) inspections to date, alongside a textual analysis of the key judgments set out in the inspection reports.
+- 4. The DfE is currently intervening in 21 councils judged to be inadequate by Ofsted, 25% of the total number of councils that have been inspected so far under Ofsted's tougher Single Inspection Framework.
+The Board commissioned a piece of work analysing the outcomes of all Ofsted Single Inspection Framework (SIF) inspections to date, alongside a textual analysis of the key judgments set out in the inspection reports.
 The resulting research highlights seven characteristics of an authority that is likely to be judged as good, which will help to inform local authorities' improvement work.
-The Board also commissioned action research on children's services improvement, which was published in June. - 5.
-We held 'Leadership Essentials' events for children's services from 7 8 November and the 28 - 29 January.
-The events provided portfolio holders, service committee chairs and interested council leaders a chance to develop leadership skills specific to the area of children's services and share their experiences among colleagues dealing with similar challenges.
+The Board also commissioned action research on children's services improvement, published in June. - 5.
+We held 'Leadership Essentials' events for children's services from 7-8 November and 28-29 January.
+The events provided portfolio holders, service committee chairs and interested council leaders a chance to develop leadership skills specific to the area of children's services.